Naereen/web-sphinx/sublimetext.en.rst

 * `TableEditor <https://packagecontrol.io/packages/Table%20Editor>`_ is great to easily edit tables in plain text documents (for Markdown, reStructedText, pandoc etc).
 Very well documented and quite complete.
 * `Terminal <https://packagecontrol.io/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
 I never use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.
 * `Wakatime <https://packagecontrol.io/packages/Wakatime>`_ to use `Wakatime.com <https://wakatime.com/>`_ (`read this other article for more explanations <wakatime.en.html>`_).
-* `WordCount <https://packagecontrol.io/packages/WordCount>`_ adds a counter for words (and pages optionnally) in the information bar.
+* `WordCount <https://packagecontrol.io/packages/WordCount>`_ adds a counter for words (and pages) in the information bar.
 Small and simple but useful!

 A better support for some languages: